 Maybe it's Dom and her charisma again or the feeling like I'm watching something illicit, but I can't look away.
 Painted in the red-orange of dusk, it's picture-perfect.
 Scorpius smiles faintly when they leave together, not like a boy with a broken heart, but one anticipating the future.
 My visions blurs and the hallway falls dark in the last minutes of sunset.

 I have to remind myself, repeating it over and over in my head, that I was too far to see clearly and I must have imagined most of it.

-And yet, when I reach the Great Hall and I see them sitting together, the same smile still on Scorpius' lips, I have to wonder: did I?
+And yet, when I reach the Great Hall and I see them sitting together, the same smile on Scorpius' lips, I have to wonder: did I?

 Dom, Pickett, and I make quite the racket when walking down a hallway.

 Or to be precise, Dom and Pickett do.

 They've been arguing about Dom's Hogsmeade date with that Hufflepuff Sean.
 She's still stuck on him, at least according to our current conversation, which relieves my worries about her and Scorpius a fair bit.

 "It's not as if you don't know where he's been—you know exactly where he's been."
 Pickett counts on his fingers.
-"Alisha, Evelyn, Harriet..."
+"Alisha, Evelyn, your own roommate Harriet..."

 Dom tosses her hair.
 "Since when are you my dating authority?
 Just yesterday you were still haranguing me about Scorpius."